alfonsobries/xlsx-laravel-spreadsheet-importer/README.md

 ### Artisan command

-If the `--artisan` option is set it will create an Laravel artisan command with the progress of the import that can be readed in a Laravel app.
+If the `--artisan` option is set it will create a Laravel artisan command with the progress of the import that can be read in a Laravel app.

 | Option    | Possible values                                              | Description                                                  |
 | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ |